The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 This feature enables you to switch the visibility of value labels.

-properties, the dependent properties, which are color, Value label position, Value label rotation and Value label suffix will be hidden.
+If you disable the Show Value Labels properties, the dependent properties, which are color, Value label position, Value label rotation and Value label suffix will be hidden.

 This allows you to customize the color of the value label.

 This option allows you to customize the position of value labels in a chart.
-By default, it is set to Auto
+By default, it is set to Auto, so the label position for a stacked bar chart will be set to the middle.

 This allows you to define the rotation angle for displaying the value labels.

-This option allows you to increase or decrease the width of the column by using the Column Width
+This option allows you to increase or decrease the width of the column by using the Column Width feature.

-This option allows you to increase or decrease the space between the columns by using the Column Spacing
+This option allows you to increase or decrease the space between the columns by using the Column Spacing.

 A legend is a text used to describe the plotted data.
 This allows you to toggle the visibility of the legend in a chart and also change the position of the legend text by selecting through a combo box.